AdobeDocs/release-notes.en/current.md

 ## Advertising Cloud {#adcloud}

-Updated: April 15, 2019, for April 13 release
+Updated on April 15, 2019, for the April 13 release

 | Feature    | Description  |
 | -----------| ---------- |